-Webhooks allow you to receive notifications for Inscribe’s fraud and verification results in real-time to a URL that you specify.
+Webhooks allow you to receive notifications for Inscribe’s fraud and verification results in real-time at a URL that you specify.
 This is the preferred method for high-volume processing of notifications and allows you to programmatically hook into the lifecycle of your documents and customers in Inscribe to act on any of the results.

-Most users configure their webhooks from the notification settings page, which provides an interface for registering and editing your webhooks.
+The webhooks settings page provides an interface for registering and editing your webhooks.
 Only admins within your Inscribe organization will have permission to view and manage webhooks.

 It is important that you ensure that the payload you are receiving on your webhook comes from Inscribe.
 Details on securing your webhooks are provided below in the "Securing your Webhooks" section.

-Using the notification settings page you can edit the URL and type of your webhook.
+Using the webhooks settings page you can edit the URL and type of your webhook.

-We currently support four different types of webhooks.
+We currently support three different types of webhooks.

 |This webhook type is the default for newly created webhooks.
 It will send a request to your chosen URL whenever the state of a document changes.
 The body of the request will contain a document result object in the same format as the "Get Document Results" API.|